ECCC-MSC/open-data/faq/readme.md

 The data retrieval service from our archive is under a cost recovery policy.
 We charge 99$/hour it takes, with a minimum of 99$, to retrieve/recreate the requested data.
 The data by itself is free.

 If users give us specifications for the data we can extract it to GRIB format and send it to them.
 Depending on the nature of the request this is usually in the low hundreds.
 We can provide users with an estimate once we know more about their requirements.
-If interested, please provide us the completed form:
+If interested, please complete the order form below and send it via e-mail using the address: ec.dps-client.ec@canada.ca

 | Information | Value |